Teaching Symbolism for Literary Analysis

 When I don’t introduce symbols with colors, I ask students to tell me what symbols are associated with common objects or ideas.
 I’m in America, so I often mention:

-• Freedom (the flag)
+• Freedom (often, the American flag)

 • Teachers (an apple)